 Having an equal vote, equal commitment, and equal responsibility to the Association

-Ireena Keeslar CPM, LM, CDEM and a Associates in Science of Midwifery.
-Ireena worked as an assistant in labor and delivery before becoming a nurse in 1993.
-She worked in 2 different hospitals in labor and delivery over the years.
-Teaching both Amish and non-Amish, she taught childbirth classes for over 20 years.
-Her classes were often attended by up to 25 Amish couples at a time.
-She has been practicing midwifery for over 21 years in a rural community, mostly with Amish clients.
-She ‘helped’ start 4 different free standing Birth Centers, 2 still remain open today.
-She has wrote midwifery articles for several journals, served on several state midwifery boards, and has been involved with conference planning for over 15 years.
-She has been married since 1980, has 5 children & 5 grandchildren whom she enjoys spending as much time with as she can.
-In her spare time, she enjoys knitting, sewing, crocheting, photography, gardening, drawing and painting.
+Ireena worked as an assistant in labor and delivery before becoming a nurse.
+She taught popular childbirth classes to both Amish and non-Amish for over 20 years and now has been practicing midwifery in a rural Michigan-Indiana community for over two decades, including helping start four different free-standing birth centers.
+She has written journal articles, served on state midwifery boards, and been involved with conference planning for over 15 years.
+Married since 1980, Ireena enjoys spending as much time as possible with her five children and growing number of grandchildren.
+In her spare time, she enjoys knitting, sewing, crocheting, photography, gardening, drawing, and painting.

 Pamela Golliet, CPM

-Pamela has been involved in many facets of birth work for over 30 years.
-She’s been an OB nurse, a childbirth educator, a doula, a lactation consultant and a home birth midwife.
-She’s married to her best friend, Steve, and they have two grown daughters.
+Pamela has been involved in many facets of birth work for over 35 years.
+She’s been an OB nurse, a childbirth educator, a doula, a lactation consultant, and a home birth midwife.
+She’s married to her best friend, Steve, and they have two grown children.
 She has lived all over the world following her family in the United States Air Force.
-She currently lives in Tucson, Arizona with her husband and two cats.
+She currently lives in Tucson, Arizona with her husband and her pets.
 She reads, sews, and has an additional business doing longarm quilting.